gridiron9/php-project/README.md

 If on first open to localhost, you face "Call to undefined function mysqli_connect()", it is because php library is not installed.
 To solve it.
 1. Get names of docker ps.
-Name should probably by "php-project-www-1".
+The container used for PHP service should install the dependencies.
+If there is no change in the name of the folder and docker-compose.yml file, name should probably by "php-project-www-1".
 2. Open internal command prompt of container with "docker exec -it <container_name> bash".
 In this case it should be "docker exec -it php-project-www-1 bash".
 3. Run following command "docker-php-ext-install mysqli && docker-php-ext-enable mysqli && apachectl restart".
 Problem should be solved.